 Music is one of Belfast’s greatest exports.
 Our biggest claims to fame include Van Morrison, from east Belfast as well as Snow Patrol, Two Door Cinema Club, Stiff Little Fingers and more recently Ryan McMullan.

 Delve into Belfast’s musical heritage with a trip to the EastSide Visitor Centre, just a short distance from the home of Van Morrison, where you will find a wealth of information about his life and links to the city.

 Traditional Irish folk music has a home in Belfast and on any given night you’ll find locals and visitors alike toe-tapping to trad in a crowded pub.
-Discover the rhythmic sounds in venues including The Dirty Onion, and the Duke of York.
-Better still, get a feel for the spirit of traditional Irish music and by trying the hands-on approach, with beginner’s bodhran lessons every Tuesday evening at The Dirty Onion.
+Discover the rhythmic sounds in venues including The Dirty Onion, Whites Tavern & more.
+Don’t forget to check their websites and socials to see what days they are hosting live music.
+Grab a pint and immerse yourself in the sounds of Irish trad in these bars and venues.

 Despite our traditional roots Belfast has plenty of places to enjoy world music and discover something new.
 Lose yourself in a tropical party at Revolución de Cuba with live samba music and salsa dancing; or be transported to 1930s New York at Bert’s Jazz Bar.
 For a taste of culture experience the breath-taking Ulster Orchestra at one of their frequent performances in the Ulster Hall and Waterfront Hall.